In this guide, we will walk through the steps necessary to configure your AWS

 respectively.

-credentials and region, and create an aws provider
+aws ProviderConfigRun setup.sh to read aws credentials and region, and create an aws provider instance in Crossplane:

 curl -O https://raw.githubusercontent.com/crossplane/crossplane/release-1.10/docs/snippets/configure/aws/providerconfig.yaml